There are many planting companies out there, so why work with us at Next Generation?

 For the Veteran Planter

-Next Gen offers experienced and effective uncommissioned staff members who will ensure you have ample land and opportunity to make money.
+Next Gen offers experienced and effective uncommissioned staff members who will ensure you have ample land and opportunity in a respectful environment.
 Across the company, our staff averages 13 years of experience across 18 staff members – this is experience as field staff, apart from planting.
 Our tree prices are competitive and our ground fast.
 Next Gen offers wholesome and gourmet food – check out our instagram for some mouthwatering media.
-At Next Gen, you will find a season longer than most, averaging 70 working days across the company in 2018, providing a more stable source of income for your off-season pursuits.
+At Next Gen, you will find a season longer than most, toping out at 76 working days in 2019.
+A long season provides a more stable source of income for your off-season pursuits.

 See Who We Are to meet key personnel.